sandygrandy/sandygrandy/README.md

 ### Some facts about me:
 - From Trondheim, Norway.
 - Studied UI-design at Noroff from 2022-2023.
-- Some hobbies are bouldering, running, gaming and painting.
-I also own a horse which i compete with.
+- Some hobbies are bouldering, gaming and painting.

 ## Skills and tools
-- Adobe Creative Cloud
+- Adobe XD, Illustrator and Photoshop
 - Figma
 - HTML
 - CSS
 - Javascript
+- React
+- Tailwind
+- Bootstrap

-### I am currently working part time at ELIS, but up to do some freelance work on the side.
+### I am currently working part time at ELIS as well as helping friends and family with freelance projects.